MatthewCWeston/autoresearch_RL_transformer/program.md

 Each experiment runs on a single GPU.
 The training script runs for a **fixed time budget** (wall clock training time, excluding startup/compilation).
 You launch it simply as: `python train.py`.

 **What you CAN do:**
 - Modify `train.py` — this is the only file you edit.
-Everything is fair game: model architecture, optimizer, hyperparameters, training loop, batch size, model size, etc.
+Everything is fair game: model architecture, optimizer, hyperparameters, training loop, etc.

 **What you CANNOT do:**
 - Modify other files.
 They are read-only.
 They contain the fixed testing environment and time constraints.